CardKit/cardkit-drone/README.md

 ## Building

-DroneCardKit depends on both [CardKit](https://github.com/CardKit/card-kit) and the [CardKit Runtime](https://github.com/CardKit/card-kit-runtime).
+DroneCardKit depends on both [CardKit](https://github.com/CardKit/cardkit) and the [CardKit Runtime](https://github.com/CardKit/cardkit-runtime).
 We use Carthage to manage our dependencies.
 Run `carthage bootstrap` to build all of the dependencies before building the DroneCardKit Xcode project.

 > ⚠️ DroneCardKit does *not* provide implementations of its `Token` cards.
 Rather, it defines interfaces for those cards that drone-specific implementations must use.
 This design choice enables multiple, drone-specific token implementations to exist.
-For a DJI-based implementation of the `DroneCardKit` tokens, please see [DroneTokensDJI](https://github.com/CardKit/drone-tokens-dji).
+For a DJI-based implementation of the `DroneCardKit` tokens, please see [DroneTokensDJI](https://github.com/CardKit/cardkit-drone-dji).

+## Known Limitations

+Drone cards were initially developed on paper and evaluated through a usability study.
+Since then, a number of new cards have been defined, some existing cards have been changed, and some have been eliminated.
+Thus, there are some cards lacking artwork, and artwork that may not fully match the descriptor as defined in code.
+In addition, `CoverArea` and `SpinAround` lack proper implementations, so their tests have been disabled.

+For reference, we have included the Sketch design file for the paper drone cards in the `Resources` directory.

 ## Contributing

 If you would like to contribute to DroneCardKit, we recommend forking the repository, making your changes, and submitting a pull request.

-## Contact

-Please contact Justin Weisz (jweisz [at] us.ibm.com) with any questions.